Get your home holiday-ready 🎄 SEE ALL IDEAS

 Labor

-Many pool enclosure companies include the cost of labor in with the overall quote.
+Many screen pool enclosure companies include the cost of labor in with the overall quote.
 Others may include it as a separate charge that usually ranges from $35 per hour for polycarbonate and screen enclosure installations, and $50 per hour for a glass enclosure.
 Pool enclosure companies in certain areas may charge differently for labor depending on the local market and cost of living.

 Building a pool screen enclosure is a good idea